Podcast: Arts & Artists:

 “Advancing and honoring women’s perspectives, women’s imaginations and voices creates new cultural norms and behaviors, and furthers both women’s and men’s enlightenment about the necessity of changing the paradigm from power-over, which is destroying us, to power-with and partnering.
 The story of women in photography has much to teach us.”

-Listeners will also learn the story behind “Amande,” the exhibit’s signature photograph, which Wolf took over 40 years ago in France.
+She also tells the story behind the exhibit’s signature photograph, shown above, which she took 40 years ago in France.

 Credits: BCB host: Channie Peters; BCB audio editor: Diane Walker; social media publisher: Diane Walker.